About Us

 The building was rescued in 2006 by Elizabeth Wenman, Jeanette Nelson, and Claudia Coen and later restored by The Dove Block Restoration Group.
 DCMB Ventures purchased the building in 2021.
 The building is dedicated to Arthur Dove, the renowned American modernist artist.

-Arts Administrator, Geneva, NY
+Artist, Geneva, NY

 • Jim Spates